ronanguilloux/dotfiles/README.md

 Preventing privacy & security issues
 ------------------------------------

-For credentials, tokens & other secret stuff, use local files :
+For credentials, tokens & other secret stuff, use .local files :

 ```
     # ~/.gitconfig.local